AmadeusITGroup/GreenLab/README.md

 # GreenLab v0.6

-## What is the repository?
+## What is this repository?

-The repository is divided in different labs, that are little exercises.
+This repository contains several labs (exercises).

-The first lab is an introduction that consists in writting little pieces of code about palindroms.
+- The first lab acts as an introduction where the trainee writes some code about palindromes.

-The second lab is an implementation of calculation of carbon emission of an application.
+- The second lab aims at implementing the computation of the carbon emissions of an application.

-The third lab is to plan a schedule of jobs to minimize carbon emissions within different datacenters.
+- The third lab aims at planning a schedule of jobs that minimizes carbon emissions across multiple datacenters.

 ## Usage